Zei33/Civilization-VII-Modding-Documentation/troubleshooting.md

 ### In-Game Console

 1. **Enabling the Console**:
-   - Follow instructions in the "HowToEnableIngameConsole" documentation
+   - Follow instructions in the [Debugging Tools section](./advanced-topics.md#in-game-console) of the Advanced Topics guide
    - Press the `~` key (or your configured key) to open the console in-game

 2. **Useful Console Commands**: